The-Yak-Collective/yakapi/README.md

 ### cam

-The camera component can current serve an image if placed in a configured path.
+The camera component can serve an image if placed in the path configured by `YAKAPI_CAM_CAPTURE_PATH`.

+In development, simply visit http://localhost:8080/v1/cam/capture in a browser to see your "Rover"'s view of Mars.